Brian Anderson Player Props: Brewers vs. Mets

 Mets Pitching Rankings (2022)

-- The Mets pitching staff was first in the big leagues last season with a collective 9.8 strikeouts per nine innings.
+- The pitching staff for the Mets had a collective 9.8 K/9 last season, the first-best in MLB.

-- The Mets will send Scherzer (1-0) to make his second start of the season.
+- The Mets will look to Peterson (0-1) in his second start this season.

-- His most recent appearance came on Thursday against the Miami Marlins, when the right-hander tossed six innings, surrendering three earned runs while giving up four hits.
+- His most recent time out came on Friday against the Miami Marlins, when the left-hander threw five innings, surrendering one earned run while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.